SigmaNight/basiliskLLM/README.md

 source .venv/bin/activate
 ```

 Got dependencies?
 Of course, we do.
-Install them like the pro you pretend to be:
+Install them like the pro you always were:

 ```
-python -m pip install pip --upgrade pip install -r requirements.txt
+python -m pip install pip --upgrade pip install poetry poetry install
 ```

 Ready to watch the code baby crawl, maybe even walk?
 Fire up the project: